 STAUROMEDUSAE / STAUROZOA

 Stauromedusae are little stalked jellyfishes that spend their entire life attached to the substrate (rock or algae, usually), rather than swimming freely up in the water column like most other jellyfish.
-They have long been considered an an Order (Stauromedusae) in the Class Scyphozoa of the Phylum Cnidaria, but recent morphological and molecular studies (Marques and Collins, 2004; Collins and Daly, 2005) argue convincingly that they should be elevated to a rank equal to both the Scyphozoa and Cubozoa, as the Staurozoa.
+They have long been considered an an Order (Stauromedusae) in the Class Scyphozoa of the Phylum Cnidaria, but recent morphological and molecular studies (Marques and Collins, 2004; Collins and Daly, 2005) argued convincingly that they should be elevated to a rank equal to both the Scyphozoa and Cubozoa, as the Staurozoa.
 For those who prefer to apply taxonomic ranks, these might now all be considered Classes, but many scientists are pulling away from the concept of tight adherence to the old hierarchies of rank, in which case just "Staurozoa" will do.

 The photograph on the left is Manania handi, a little-known stauromedusa that lives attached to eelgrass on the shores of some islands in northwestern Washington State and southwestern British Columbia.
-It is colored very much like the eelgrass from which it is hanging (see adjacent photo for green eelgrass color), making it difficult to see in the field.
+It is colored very much like the eelgrass from which it is hanging (see adjacent photo for eelgrass color), making it difficult to see in the field.

 The photograph on the right is Haliclystus "sanjuanensis", which occasionally lives in the same eelgrass beds as Manania handi, above.
 This is one representative of a species complex whose members are found in both the north Atlantic and Pacific oceans in temporal and boreal waters.
 I have recently been studying the natural history of both of the above species.